top of page

 • The sai is a three-pronged weapon with a central, pointed blade and two tines.

-• Originally a farming tool, it has been adapted for self-defense.
+• Originally a farming tool, it has been adapted for self-defence.
 The central blade can block and trap an opponent's weapon, while the tines can strike and disarm.

 Nunchaku consists of two wooden or foam sticks connected by a chain or cord.